 It’s Sydney, but not as you know it.
 This is the Bondi to Manly Walk, a new 80km track gripping the city’s coastline like its coffee-fueled life depends on it.

-The ‘overview' section of this blog post originally appeared in Great Walks magazine.
-Grab the Dec/Jan 2020 issue from your newsagent now!
+The ‘overview' section of this blog post originally appeared in the Dec/Jan 2020 issue of Great Walks magazine.

 Actually, it’s been possible to walk it for years, ever since a passionate group of walkers – the Walking Volunteers – waded through the madness of nearly-but-not-quite connecting tracks.
 But barely anyone did: logistics were still a puzzle, maps hard to come by and there was no signage to follow.